near/wallet-selector/packages/nightly/README.md

 import { setupWalletSelector } from "@near-wallet-selector/core";
 import { setupNightly } from "@near-wallet-selector/nightly";

-// Nightly for Wallet Selector can be setup without any params or it can take one optional param. const nightly = setupNightly({
+// Nightly for Wallet Selector can be setup without any params or it can take few optional params, see options below. const nightly = setupNightly({
   iconUrl: "https://yourdomain.com/yourwallet-icon.png" //optional
 });